Overview

 Figure 5: Final energy consumption in buildings (with climatic corrections)

-Source: ODYSSEEEnergy consumption per capita in households increased by 7% between 2014 and 2021 and has been steadily rising, but it decreased significantly in 2022, driven by higher prices.
-In 2022, per capita electricity consumption in households was 18% higher than in 2014.
+Source: ODYSSEEHousehold energy consumption per capita increased by 7% between 2014 and 2021, showing a steady upward trend.
+However, it declined significantly in 2022–2023 (the variation between 2021 and 2022 was −12.6%), mainly due to higher energy prices.
+In 2023, per capita household electricity consumption was 16% higher than in 2014.

 Figure 6: Energy and electricity consumption in households per capita (with climatic corrections)